rtravitz/workshops/browser-apis/README.md

 # Browser API Workshop
 Take a look through the list of browser APIs below.
 Pick one (or more!) out that you'd like to try, read the MDN docs, and then build a quick sample app.
 You're trying to impress everyone else in the room here, so be creative!
 We'll present to teach other in the last few minutes of the session.

+If none of the below APIs suit your fancy, check out [What Web Can Do Today](https://whatwebcando.today/) for a much more complete list.

+Want to host your static files online to test from your mobile device?
+[Try Netlify](https://www.netlify.com/).
+It only takes a second to create a free account.
+Netlify will scrape a Github branch that you specify for deployments.

 ## APIS

 ### [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API)